markberger/yaks/benchmarks/metastore/README.md

-# MaterializeRecordBatchEvents Benchmark Suite
+# Metastore Benchmark Suite

-This benchmark suite provides comprehensive performance testing for the `MaterializeRecordBatchEvents` function to support query optimization efforts.
+This benchmark suite provides comprehensive performance testing for critical metastore functions to support query optimization efforts.
+It includes support for testing concurrent operations to measure scalability and contention characteristics.

+## Functions Tested

+### MaterializeRecordBatchEvents

+Tests the materialization of record batch events into the V2 system with concurrent indexer support.

+### CommitRecordBatchesV2

-It includes support for testing concurrent indexers to measure scalability and contention characteristics.
+Tests the direct commit of record batches with multiple concurrent writers to measure lock contention and throughput characteristics.

 ## Overview